kaldun-tech/distributed-financial-processing/README.md

 # Submit custom text
 python test_client.py --text "Apple Inc. reported revenue of $89.5 billion for Q4 2023."

-# Use sample data from a CSV file
+# Use sample data from a CSV file (processes all rows by default)
 python test_client.py --file data/sample_data.csv

 # Use a specific row from the CSV file
 python test_client.py --file data/sample_data.csv --row 3

+# Select a random row from the CSV file
+python test_client.py --file data/sample_data.csv --random
 ```

-When running the test client without arguments, it will look for the default sample file (`data/sample_data.csv`) and prompt you to:
+When running the test client without arguments, it will look for the default sample file (`data/sample_data.csv`) and process all rows.
+If the file doesn't exist, it will use a default sample text.
-- Select a row by number
-- Choose a random row
-- Process all rows (not implemented yet)

 ## Sample Data